 The Business subteam keeps all of SOTAbots running smoothly by helping organize fundraisers, keeping track of our budget, and making sure everybody in SOTAbots has an affordable way to get to competitions.

 THE AWARDS SUBTEAM

 The SOTAbots uses FRC awards to shape our team's mission.
-When school starts up in the fall, students managers of our team revisit awards guildlines and start the processs of brainstorming and delegating each award to its appropriate subteam.
-We work in committees to organize for the Chairman's and Enginering Inspiration Award, and integrate the guildlines for the Gracious Professionalism, Spirit, Imagery, and Industrial Design Awards in the team's day-to-day operations.
-We strive to embody the principles of the FIRST Robotics Organization, and throughout our team's history we have recieved awards that recognize our work.
+When school starts up in the fall, student managers of our team revisit awards guidelines and start the process of brainstorming and delegating each award to its appropriate subteam.
+We work in committees to organize for the Impact and Engineering Inspiration Award, integrate the guidelines for the Gracious Professionalism, Spirit, Imagery, and Industrial Design Awards in the team's day-to-day operations.
+We strive to embody the principles of the FIRST Robotics Organization, and throughout our team's history we have received awards that recognize our work.

 FIRST Robotics is a global organization that challenges students 9-12th, it combines Science and Technology to create challenges with strict and limited resources, within a tight schedule.
 FIRST was founded March 28th, 1989, by Woody Flowers and Dean Kamen.

 Our robot has to be built by someone, and that someone is the Build Subteam.
 We design the robot in CAD and build it during build season.
 We're then on-call in the pits at competition to fix our robot whenever needed.